ingresso-group/slate/source/includes/_send_methods.md

 Attribute | Description
 --------- | -----------
-`send_code` | the identifier of this send method `send_desc` | a human readable description of the send method `send_cost` | any additional cost that the customer will have to pay if they chose this send method `send_type` | can be `collect` which indicates that the ticket will have to be collected in person, either at the venue or from a confirmation email.
-A type of `post` indicates that a physical ticket will be posted to the delivery address given at purchase time
+`send_code` | The identifier of this send method.
+`send_desc` | A human readable description of the send method.
+`send_cost` | Any additional cost that the customer will have to pay if they chose this send method.
+`send_type` | Can be `collect` which indicates that the ticket will have to be collected in person, either at the venue or from a confirmation email.
+A type of `post` indicates that a physical ticket will be posted to the delivery address given at purchase time.
-`permitted_countries` | if this is returned it indicates that the send method is only available to addresses in the listed countries
+`permitted_countries` | If this is returned it indicates that the send method is only available to addresses in the listed countries.
-`permitted_countries.country_code` | 2-digit country code (using [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2))
+`permitted_countries.country_code` | 2-digit country code (using [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)).
-`permitted_countries.country_description` | Human readable description of the country
+`permitted_countries.country_description` | Human readable description of the country.